jpdotcom/MLP/README.md

-# BasicNeuralNetwork
+# MLP
-Basic neural network using the MNIST dataset.
+Multilayer Perceptron using the MNIST dataset.
 The actual network only uses numpy.